12 ways to make your Figma components more delightful to use

 <h3 id="quality-1">Quality 1: Layers are thoughtfully named.</h3>

-For example, if you use the Google Sheets Sync plugin, your layers will be named after column names in the sheet so the instances can accept data when you run the plugin.
-The names will reflect the category of information held in each column, for example: "First name", "Last Name", "Phone number", "Age", "isCustomer."
+For example, if you use the Google Sheets Sync plugin, your layers need to be named after column names in the sheet so the instances can accept data when you run the plugin.
+The names will reflect the category of information held in each column, for example: <span class="inline-code">First name</span>, <span class="inline-code">Last name</span>, <span class="inline-code">Phone number</span>, <span class="inline-code">Age</span>, <span class="inline-code">is Customer</span>.

 Or perhaps you want to prioritize engineer's experience in the file by including CSS class names in your layers.
-Luis has published a figma community file outlining when and how you'd take this step.
+Luis Ouriach has a figma community file outlining when and how you'd take this step.

-Or you just keep your layers "clean enough" and free of any <span class="figma-frame">Frame 1851</span> or <span class="figma-frame">Rectangle 234</span> objects lying around by using general terms like "container", "row", and "column."
+Alternatively you can keep your layers "clean enough" and free of any <span class="figma-frame">Frame 1851</span> or <span class="figma-frame">Rectangle 234</span> objects lying around by using general terms like "container", "row", and "column."
 Dimitry Bruin encourages this for folks who work solo.
-I think it's a nice way to keep tidy enough without feeling like you're embarking on a deep clean (unless you're into that).
+I think it's a nice way to keep relatively clean without feeling like you need to fall down a naming rabit hole (unless you're into that).

 <h3 id="quality-2">Quality 2: The most common modifications are accessible from the component's top layer.</h3>